Fraud Trends in Westchester County

 Prescription fraud in Westchester County is treated with particular severity due to its impact on public health.
 If you are accused of such a crime, it is crucial to understand your rights and the possible consequences.
 At Proto, Sachs & Brown, LLP, we are equipped to handle these complex cases with a strategic approach that includes:

-- Challenge of Evidence: We assess the legitimacy and accuracy of the evidence presented against you.
+- Challenge of evidence: We assess the legitimacy and accuracy of the evidence presented against you.

-- Evaluation of Intent: Proving intent is crucial in fraud cases; we work to establish lack of intent to commit a crime.
+- Evaluation of intent: Proving intent is crucial in fraud cases; we work to establish lack of intent to commit a crime.

-- Addiction Mitigation: For cases involving dependence, we advocate for treatment options as opposed to punitive measures.
+- Addiction mitigation: For cases involving dependence, we advocate for treatment options as opposed to punitive measures.

 Moreover, we evaluate the methods used by law enforcement during investigations to ensure that your constitutional rights have not been violated.
 This involves scrutinizing search warrants, arrest procedures, and evidence handling to prevent improper legal conduct from affecting your case.